-Many people wonder why they should manage their access points with Sophos Central when they already have an SG or XG appliance with wireless protection.
-In this case, "Sophos Wireless" is probably less interesting.
-However, if you don't need a Sophos Firewall or are using a different product for this purpose, you can benefit from Sophos's wireless features completely independently.
+Of course, many people ask themselves why they should manage their access points via Sophos Central when they already have an SG or XG appliance with wireless protection.
+In this case, “Sophos Wireless” is probably less interesting.
+On the other hand, those who do not need a Sophos firewall or use another product for this purpose can benefit from Sophos’s wireless capabilities completely independently.

-- You need a UTM with the firmware 9.4 (no matter if box or VM)
+- You need a UTM with firmware 9.4 (no matter if Box or VM)

-- Activate wireless (here you need the license, bought or 30 days for free)
+- Activate wireless (here you need the license, purchased or 30 days free)

 - Configure a simple wireless network

-- Connect the access point to UTM and wait until it is displayed
+- Connect access point with UTM and wait until it is displayed

 - Accept AP and add it to the wireless network

 - Wait until the AP is displayed as “active”.
 Do not disconnect the AP from the power supply!
 Patience…

 - The AP now understands the latest firmware and is therefore ready for “Sophos Central Wireless”.
 The settings on the UTM can be removed again.

 Update: This process can of course also be done with the XG Firewall, where you don’t even need to own a wireless license, as this is already included for free with SFOS.